Swagelok: History

 Fred A. Lennon and Cullen B. Crawford founded Crawford Fitting Company in Cleveland, Ohio, in July 1947 to manufacture the Swagelok tube fitting, which used a two-ferrule design to “swage” or form the tube and lock it into place.
 One year later, Lennon bought out Crawford and continued to grow the business.

 In 1949, Lennon hired his first employee and established his own manufacturing facility on East 140th Street in Cleveland.
 In 1965, the company moved to Solon, Ohio, where its headquarters remain.

-Also in 1949, the first independent sales and service center opened in the United States.
+Additionally, in 1949, the first independent sales and service center opened in the United States.
 The sales and service network expanded to Europe in 1969 and to Asia in 1972.
 Today, sales and service centers are located in 70 countries, providing customers with local inventory, services, and support.

 Throughout the 1950s and 1960s, Lennon continued to expand the product line through companies and brands, including Whitey, Cajon, Nupro, and ‘Sno-Trik.
 In 1997, the company focused its identity on a single logo and brand name: Swagelok.